-These three bottles are some of the best you will find for around $50 or less.
+These three bottles are among the best you will find for around $50 or less.
 You can also upgrade or downgrade within the brand as you see fit.
-All three companies produce a full range of cognac and they use the typical brandy ratings: VS, VSOP, and XO.
+All three companies produce a full range of cognac, using the standard brandy ratings: VS, VSOP, and XO.

-The abbreviations are listed in order of age and, therefore, price, so your VS is both younger and less expensive than the VSOP.
+The abbreviations are listed in order of age and, therefore, price.
+A VS is both younger and less expensive than the VSOP, for example.
 Use this little bit of knowledge when choosing your sipping and cocktail cognacs and you will have no problems finding the right one for you.

-- Courvoisier VSOP - A very fine cognac at a reasonable price, this bottle of Courvoisier is a fantastic find and its peachy spice is nice against the amaretto.
+- Courvoisier VSOP: A very fine cognac at a reasonable price, this bottling from Courvoisier is a fantastic find and its peachy spice is nice against the amaretto.
 If using it, consider skipping the ice and simply enjoy a straight pour of the two spirits.

-- Hennessy VS - This is the bargain of the lot and it is a perfect choice for any cognac cocktail.
-It is worth every penny and it is, hands down, the best budget-friendly cognac around.
+- Hennessy VS: This is the bargain of the lot and it is a perfect choice for any cognac cocktail.
+It is worth every penny and it is considered by many drinkers to be the best budget-friendly cognac around.

 How Strong Is the French Connection?

-There is very little dilution in the French Connection and some drinkers prefer not to include the ice.
-That means that this brandy drink is just slightly below bottling strength, averaging about 30% ABV (60 proof) and that's okay.
+There is very little dilution in the French connection and some drinkers prefer not to include the ice.
+That means that this brandy drink is just slightly below bottling strength, averaging about 30 percent ABV (60 proof).

 More French Connection Recipes

-- French Connection Coffee - This drink also has a dual name and you might hear it called a Cafe Amore.
-There is a lot to love about adding the combination of cognac and amaretto to a steaming cup of hot coffee.
+- French Connection Coffee: This drink also has a dual name and you might hear it called a café amore.
+There is a lot to love about adding cognac and amaretto to a steaming cup of hot coffee.
 It's also a nice option for dessert, especially if you include the whipped cream and almonds!